sled-rs/sled-rs.github.io/perf.md

 * compare total times
 ```

+The above method is extremely common, especially by people changing
+code and running measurements on their laptops without disabling
+any frequency scaling features.

+We need to be careful about being biased by the compilation itself.
+Frequency scaling can kick in when a compiler works harder to
+produce more optimized binaries.
+If the compiler worked much harder
+to produce a better binary, the CPU frequency may be lower
+and any subsequent measurements might be much lower.
+Faster code will appear slower.

 Better:

 ```
 * disable frequency scaling and turbo boost
+* close slack. close your web browser.
+* kill as many non-essential processes as you can get away with.
+* unset as many environment variables as possible (see papers below, it matters)
 * compile workload 1
 * compile workload 2
 * time workload 1